XinXU-USTC/Composition-RL/README.md

 ---

 ## 📝 News
+- [2025/03/17] We released a new compositional training set, [Polaris-Composition-1323K](https://huggingface.co/datasets/xx18/Polaris-Composition-1323K), constructed from Polaris53K.
 - [2025/03/03] We released our evaluation and data generation codes.
 - [2026/02/12] We released the [paper](https://arxiv.org/abs/2602.12036) and [datasets & models](https://huggingface.co/collections/xx18/composition-rl)!